manigithub91/POC/README.md

 # POC
-This repository is created and used for POC(Proof of Concept) purpose.
+This repository is created and will be used for POC(Proof of Concept) purpose.